 Jeff Castello is a partner in the firm’s Parsippany office.
-He focuses his practice on complex civil litigation, with a concentration in general commercial, defense of consumer class actions involving claims of alleged false advertising and alleged violations of the Telephone Consumer Protection Act (TCPA), general commercial litigation, business, bankruptcy, real estate, and employment matters.
+He focuses his practice on complex civil litigation, with a concentration in defense of consumer class actions involving claims of alleged false advertising and alleged violations of the Telephone Consumer Protection Act (TCPA), general commercial litigation, business, bankruptcy, real estate, and employment matters.

 Mr. Castello has counseled and represented clients in matters pending in federal and state courts, including trials, arbitrations and appeals.
 He also has conducted special investigations on behalf of several of the firm’s clients.